OpenVidu/openvidu.io-docs/docs/releases/index.md

 <br>
 ##### Ubuntu 18.04 bionic support

-Our team has released Kurento 6.10.0, which can now be installed in Ubuntu 18.04 systems.
+Our team has released [Kurento 6.10.0](https://doc-kurento.readthedocs.io/en/6.10.0/project/relnotes/v6_10_0.html){:target="_blank"}, which can now be installed in Ubuntu 18.04 systems.
 This is a milestone we've been working on for quite some time, and we finally believe we're ready to launch official support for the newest Ubuntu LTS version.
 Deployment section in OpenVidu Docs is properly updated to inform about this.

 We still consider Ubuntu Bionic to be in a preliminary support state, and some bugs may appear.
 In fact, we know for sure there's one limitation: no OpenCV filters will work in Ubuntu 18.04 at this moment.
-OpenVidu has supported audio and video filters for a long time now, and it is a cool feature that allows developers to implement some advanced audio and video real-time processing in the server side.
+OpenVidu has supported [audio and video filters](https://openvidu.io/docs/advanced-features/filters/){:target="_blank"} for a long time now, and it is a cool feature that allows developers to implement some advanced audio and video real-time processing in the server side.
 But unfortunately Kurento has not been updated yet to support it in Bionic, so no FaceOverlayFilter or ChromaFilter will work in new Ubuntu version.
-But you can still use GStreamer filters!
+But you can still use [GStreamer filters](https://openvidu.io/docs/advanced-features/filters/#gstreamer-filters){:target="_blank"}!

 <br>

 ##### OpenVidu Server boot process greatly improved

-OpenVidu Server now checks all requiered conditions at boot time, which helps solving missconfiguration problems when deploying on Ubuntu.
+OpenVidu Server now checks all requiered conditions at boot time, which helps solving missconfiguration problems when [deploying on Ubuntu](https://openvidu.io/docs/deployment/deploying-ubuntu/){:target="_blank"}.
 This includes every requirement related to permissions and installed software.
 If something is missing, wrong or there are not enough permissions in certain path, the OpenVidu Server process immediately exits with a clear description about what happened and a possible solution to fix it.

 In our experience, this makes the process of installing OpenVidu Server directly in Ubuntu so much easier and manageable.